devjiel/fly-share/README.md

 3. **Shared Types**: Common type definitions and event constants are extracted into a shared package to ensure consistency between frontend and backend.

+4. **Ports and Adapters Architecture**: The application implements a hexagonal architecture:
+   - **Ports**: Define interfaces for different capabilities (file storage, events)
+   - **Adapters**: Provide concrete implementations of these interfaces
+   - This allows for easy substitution of implementations and better testability

+5. **Clear Separation of Event Types**:
+   - **FileEvent**: Client-facing events shared between frontend and backend
+   - **FileStorageEvent**: Internal events for file system changes
+   - **FileProcessingEvent**: Events related to file processing operations

-4. **Event-Driven Architecture**: The application uses a comprehensive event system:
+6. **Event-Driven Architecture**: The application uses a comprehensive event system:
-   - Services emit events when operations occur (file uploads, processing, errors)
+   - Infrastructure components emit low-level events (file added, deleted, updated)
+   - Services translate these to domain events and add business logic
-   - Controllers subscribe to these events and react accordingly
+   - Controllers subscribe to domain events and communicate with clients
-   - This creates a loosely coupled system where components communicate through events
+   - This creates a loosely coupled system where components interact through well-defined events

-5. **Layered Architecture**:
+7. **Layered Architecture**:
    - **Exposition Layer**: Controllers (API, WebSocket) handle external communication
    - **Service Layer**: Business logic and domain operations
-   - **Storage Layer**: Low-level file system operations
+   - **Infrastructure Layer**: Low-level file system operations and adapters

-6. **Real-time Updates with WebSockets**: The application uses Socket.IO to provide real-time updates for all file operations.
+8. **Real-time Updates with WebSockets**: The application uses Socket.IO to provide real-time updates for all file operations.

-7. **File System Monitoring**: The backend utilizes Chokidar to watch for file system changes, enabling detection of files that might be added outside the application.
+9. **File System Monitoring**: The backend utilizes Chokidar to watch for file system changes, enabling detection of files that might be added outside the application.

-8. **Clean UI with Tailwind CSS**: The frontend uses Tailwind CSS for rapid UI development with a clean, modern aesthetic.
+10. **Clean UI with Tailwind CSS**: The frontend uses Tailwind CSS for rapid UI development with a clean, modern aesthetic.

-9. **Containerization**: Docker and Docker Compose are used for consistent development environments and simplified deployment.
+11. **Containerization**: Docker and Docker Compose are used for consistent development environments and simplified deployment.

 ### WebSocket Implementation